5th Nov 2024: Bloomberg – Bangladesh Asks Malaysia to Arrest Businessmen in Migrant Trafficking Case

 PETALING JAYA: An IT firm’s founder has rejected suggestions of misconduct after it was reported that Bangladeshi police were seeking his extradition in relation to a probe linked to migrant worker recruitment.

-Bloomberg yesterday reported that Bangladeshi police had written to Putrajaya requesting the arrest and extradition of Bestinet Sdn Bhd founder Aminul Islam and an associate, Ruhul Amin, to facilitate investigations into alleged money laundering, extortion and trafficking of migrant workers.
+Bloomberg yesterday reported that Bangladeshi police had written to Putrajaya requesting the arrest and extradition of Bestinet Sdn Bhd founder Aminul Islam and an associate, Ruhul Amin, to facilitate investigations into alleged money laundering, extortion and migrant trafficking of workers.

 Bestinet has a government contract to provide IT systems for the recruitment of foreign workers, known as the Foreign Workers Centralised Management System (FWCMS).
 Bangladeshi police have requested Putrajaya to temporarily halt its use.